kai-vu/site/theses/index.md

 - **Multilingual Travel Knowledge Extraction** (MSc)

-#### Other
+#### Deep Learning and Semantics
-- Shopping Data Schema Induction (MSc, Benno)
+- **Analysing multi-task deep models with Graph Analysis** (*Ilaria*): This is a collaboration with the Bioinformatics department.
+The goal is to extend previous work (1,2) to include knowledge about the data inputs of a multi-task, multi-class classifier for bioinformatics data using a KG.
+We will then use this information to elicit the model's inner workings and generate textual explenation for its decisions.
+A combination of link prediction and graph summarisation will be used.
-- Analysing multi-task deep models with Graph Analysis: This is a collaboration with the Bioinformatics department.
+- **Incorporating Semantics in Message Passing methods** (*Ilaria*): Message passing models are neural network architectures that operate by propagating information along the structure of a graph over which they are trained end-to-end.
+Currently, these methods treat all relationships in the same way, while in knowledge graphs some edges carry more semantics than others (e.g. entity type or subclass hierarchies).
+Here, we will look at feeding such information in a message passing model such as R-GCN and test it in a node labelling or link prediction scenario.
-- Incorporating Semantics in Message Passing methods
+- **Extracting Semantics from neural co-activation graphs** (*Ilaria*): Here we will look at extracting taxonomical or ontological information using the analysis of the co-activation graph (CoAG) of a neural network architecture.
+We will use community analysis incrementally to analyse different knowledge granularities (CoAG alone, CoAG with rdfs:subClassOf, CoAG with other relationships).
+The taxonomy will help understand what the neural representation has learned, and it will be compared with a ground-truth KG to see how correct the neural representation is.

 ## Internships